paezha/University-AI-Panel/README.md

 in fact, is just a fancy way of saying “model overfitting”–in other words, an extreme regression to the mean that excels at predicting data in the training set, but is poor at projecting new data points.
-Overfitting happens when a model with too many parameters is fitted to a relatively small data set (Models have [billions of parameters](https://en.wikipedia.org/wiki/Large_language_model#Training_cost) and are trained on [billions of pages of text](https://www.ibm.com/topics/large-language-models%5D)).
+Overfitting happens when a model has too many parameters or too few data inputs (Models have [billions of parameters](https://en.wikipedia.org/wiki/Large_language_model#Training_cost) and are trained on [billions of pages of text](https://www.ibm.com/topics/large-language-models%5D)).
 Data